-Teaching Scholars Course.
 This course systematically discusses course design, including learning objectives, assessment and pedagogy.
 As the course moves through these three broad areas, the following topics are discussed: diversity, engaging students, using “clickers,” and time management for teachers.
 In this class we challenge each other to our personal best with peer review of learning objectives, syllabi, rubrics, and teaching philosophies, and an exchange of classroom observations.
-This course is offered in even-numbered years.
+This course is offered in spring during even-numbered years.

-Publish & Flourish: Become a Prolific Scholar helps faculty and graduate students greatly increase their productivity by writing 1530 minutes daily; keeping records of time spent writing; sharing records weekly; and exchanging feedback on drafts with others.
-In one study, the control group wrote the way they had always written, and the experimental group wrote 30 minutes daily, kept records of time spent writing, and were held accountable to others.
-The experimental group wrote more pages by a factor of three.
-Publish and Flourish is offered in odd-numbered years.
+Publish & Flourish: Become a Prolific Scholar helps faculty and graduate students greatly increase their productivity by writing 15–30 minutes daily; keeping records of time spent writing and sharing those records daily; and exchanging feedback on drafts with others.
+Participants in the study increased their productivity by a factor of three.
+Publish & Flourish is offered in spring during odd-numbered years.

 Writing Groups are made up of 3-4 scholars from different disciplines.
 These groups give structured feedback on a manuscript to one member each week.
 Comments are shared in “rounds”: one in which readers share positive comments about something specific they liked; one in which readers respond to the writer’s stated question; and, one in which other issues are addressed.

-Tenure and Promotion Portfolios: Documenting Your Greatest Accomplishments in Teaching, Scholarship, and Service.
-A tenure portfolio is a 4- to 20-page (depending on your college) executive summary with appendices that explains why you do what you do as a faculty member, how you do it, and how well you do it.
-The appendices can come from your students, your colleagues, yourself, and others, and may include research articles, grant proposals, syllabi, tests, student evaluations, peer evaluations, and more.
+A promotion and tenure portfolio includes a CV, a 4- to 20-page (depending on your college) executive summary (narrative), and a documentation file (appendices).
+The portfolio explains why you do what you do as a faculty member, how you do it, and how well you do it.
 In this workshop, you’ll get daily feedback from your writing group, which will include peers and a mentor who has successfully navigated promotion and tenure.
 This program is offered every summer.

-Department Head Academy.
-In a partnership with the Office of the Provost, ADVANCE provides monthly workshops through the Department Head Academy established by Provost Wilkins.
+In a partnership with the deans, ADVANCE provides monthly workshops through the Department Head Academy.
 These workshops heighten awareness and increase the effectiveness of these mid-level academic administrators.
 Two annual Administrators Retreats provide department heads, associate deans and deans with the opportunity to analyze issues and to share perspectives and strategies.